ic-labs/django-icekit/docs/overview/at-a-glance.rst

 So we made one -- and here it is.

-More than that, ICEkit also includes our knowledge about how to deploy and scale.
-That's why it can be installed and deployed as a scalable Docker image, which can be installed on any top-tier cloud host.
+More than just the software, ICEkit also includes our knowledge about how to deploy and scale.
+That's why it can be installed and deployed as a scalable Docker image, which can be installed on any Docker-compatible host, including the top-tier ones.

 For more, take a look at our blog series on the `future of content management <https://interaction.net.au/blog/2015/future-content-management-part-1/>`_.